The inspiration for The Barrage Body, book 4 in The Erdington Mysteries (and why this isn’t quite the book I thought it would be) #histfic #mystery

 “Well, now you just need to wait another year, and then you can have more.”
 But there was a lightness to her voice when she spoke, and the flash of joy in her eyes cheered him.
 There was so much wrong with the world at the moment, and yet here, beside his wife, in their cosy front room, everything was well.
 Even if only for now.

 Intrigued?
-The Custard Corpses is released on 25th March 2021, and you can preorder it here.
+The Custard Corpses is available here.